A very important topic we are discussing here, we have highlighted an important point through an Essay on Illiteracy in India.

 The literacy rate improved to some extent but we do not have encouraging results even after the span of more than 60 years of independence.

-Today one can find 65% illiterate women in Indian villages.
+Today can find 65% of illiterate women in Indian villages.
 It is a matter of great same for all of us.
 In ancient times India was famous for its wisdom and learning.
 Even foreigners visited India to seek learning.

 We all know that without education, no nation can progress and prosper.
 India is the largest democracy in the world.
 We have the right of voting.

-Many evils like child marriage, dowry system, ill-planned families, shadow inhabitants which in turn spoil their lives.
+Many evils like child marriage, dowry system, ill-planned families, and shadow inhabitants in turn spoil their lives.
 Illiteracy is a curse on all of us as it is a stumbling stone in our progress.

 Our motto should be, ‘Each one, Teach one’ during the morning and evening hours, we can teach the illiterates.